(RE-)DESIGN and DEVELOPMENT JOURNEY

 This Storyboard shows the narrative structure proposed for the online course, the result of co-creation and partnering with the team to date.
 It is an accumulation of all the design work done so far.

-It’s where all the envisioned content, texts, media, notes are bundled in one place.
-It serves as a guide for the ensuing development of the online course.
+It is where all the envisioned content, texts, media, notes are bundled in one place.
+It serves as a guide for the ensuing development of the on-line course.

-It reads like a script, containing all the following in one place, and fully developed now:
+It reads like a script, containing all the following in one place, and now fully developed:

-- Translation of the pedagogy as a concrete leading thread throughout
+- Translation of the pedagogy as a consistent thread throughout

 - Planning